 - Click the File tab > Run New Task.

 - Check the ” Create a task with admin rights ” checkbox.

 - Click OK.

-Note: If you need to run the command line as an administrator in the terminal, then click on the shortcut and select “Windows Terminal”.
+Note: If you need to run the command line as an administrator in the terminal, click on the shortcut and select “Windows Terminal”.